molgenis/VaSeBuilder/docs/param_buildspikeins.md

 		* Result: Context 1 is kept and context 2 is discarded, as "Pathogenicity" takes priority over "Type", and within "Pathogenicity", "P" takes priority over "B"

 See [Filtering and Prioritization](nowhere) for more information.

----

-Context Controls:
-  --no-merge            Do not merge overlapping contexts from the same sample.
-  --suppress-conflict-check
-                        Ignore conflicts between contexts from different samples.
-(FUTURE) --add-secondary-variants
-                        When using any kind of variant filtering, if an excluded variant overlaps an included variant context, include it in the VCF output.
-(FUTURE)
-  -vo, --varcon-out <str>
-                        Output variant context file name.
-(Default='VaSe_<date>.varcon')